connexcs/docs/docs/guides/spam-callsblock.md

 1. Go to **Setup > Advanced > Prefix Set** to create a Prefix Set.
 The Prefix Set defines a list of pre-defined numbers.
 [Click here](https://docs.connexcs.com/setup/advanced/prefix-set/#configure-prefix-set) to follow the steps for configuring the Prefix Set.
 2. After configuring the Prefix Set, go to **Management > Customer > Customer [Name] > Routing > Basic > Dial String Prefix Set**.
-3. Click on the dropdown menu to select the configured Prefix Set.
+3. Click on the drop-down menu to select the configured Prefix Set.

 <img src= "/guides/img/spam2.png" width= "1000">